hpi-swa-lab/qinoq/.github/pull_request_template.md

 - [ ] can be opened in the world
 - [ ] is scrollable
-- [ ] mouseDown on the leaves makes them darker, the cursor changes to a pointer
+- [ ] mouseDown on the leaves makes them darker (when in hand mode), the cursor changes to a pointer
 - [ ] mouseUp on the leaves makes them lighter again
 - [ ] hovering over the leaves shows a tooltip after a while, which goes away when moving away
 - [ ] hovering over the clouds blurs them